psu-epl/psu-epl.github.com/LPKF.md

     * assign layers

         The import dialog will show a list of the four data files.
 There is a column labeled 'Layer/Template' which maps each data file to a processing layer.
 These fields should be set to TopLayer, BottomLayer, BoardOutline, and DrillUnplated, respectively.

-    * check Excellon scale
+DrillUnplated is the Excellon layer.
+If you have other layers, you can ignore them.

+    * verify preview

+        Click on each layer and make sure the preview looks sane.
+If your drills are messed up, you'll need to set the import parameters manually.

         The Excellon format is ambiguous regarding scale; the software must be told how the data was generated.
 The options which must be set are: